spilchen/yahoo_fantasy_bot/README.md

 python examples/init_oauth_env.py -k <yahoo_consumer_key> -s <yahoo_secret_key> oauth2.json
 ```

 You need to setup a config file to tune the program for your specific league.
-Use sample_config.ini as a guide.
+Use sample_mlb_config.ini or sample_nhl_config.ini as a guide.

 ## Restrictions
 This program will only optimize lineups for teams in a Yahoo!
 Head-to-Head league.
 It only works for teams in mlb or nhl leagues.